DanSM-5/user-configuration/README.md

 }
 ```

+> [!TIP]
+> Setting the environment variable `user_conf_path` before sourcing `load_conf` for bash/zsh or powershell will make it respect the user configuration location across the configuration.

 ### General files

 General files are meant to be sourced in any platform.
 They handle the required configurations and add curstom alias and functions